wmaucla/mlops-kubernetes/README.md

 4. Setup fake minio bucket for model deployment

-Normally seldon accesses s3/gcs buckets, granted permission using secrets.
-However, since this repo example is based purely on an internal, self-contained cluster, the rclone step needs to be configured specifically to read from our internal minio cluster.
+Normally seldon accesses s3/gcs buckets with granted permission using secrets.
+However, since this repo example is based purely on a local, self-contained cluster, the rclone step needs to be configured specifically to read from our internal minio bucket.

 Unfortunately this involves a small hack.
 We need to shell into the seldon modelserver pod and set the rclone config: